 Memberships and International Recognitions

 AUA graduates aren’t just eligible to practice in the United States.
-They can practice in India, the United Kingdom, or elsewhere.
+They can practice in the United Kingdom and other countries.
 Read on for more information.

 UK’s General Medical Council (GMC)

 The General Medical Council (GMC) helps to protect patients and improve medical education and practice in the UK by setting standards for students and doctors.
 The GMC supports them in achieving (and exceeding) those standards, and take action when they are not met.

 Based on a review of AUA’s curriculum by UK’s General Medical Council (GMC), any doctor awarded a primary medical qualification from AUA will be able to apply to sit the PLAB test and for GMC registration, without having their qualification individually assessed.
 Read more at www.gmc-uk.org.

 AUA is an AMSA Alliance member.
 AMSA uses creative ways to connect relevant organizations and businesses with AMSA members and provide a helpful exchange of services, resources or products that will help medical and premedical students succeed.
 AMSA offers paths to explore creative partnerships between Alliance members, students and leaders.

 Association of Commonwealth Universities (ACU)